erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_2_14.md

 A [`docker-compose.yml`
 file](https://stackoverflow.com/questions/29480099/whats-the-difference-between-docker-compose-vs-dockerfile)
-also uses the instructions listed in your Dockerfile if the `build` command exists in `docker-compose.yml`.
+directly uses the instructions listed in your Dockerfile through the `build` command.
 It is additionally used to:

 - Issue multiple Docker command line interface (CLI) commands more quickly